abdulsamijay/Defi-Hack-Analysis-POC/src/harvest-finance/README.md

-# Pickle Finance Hack Analysis & POC
+# Harvest Finance Hack Analysis & POC

 ## Getting Started

-This is a POC of a hack that took place on Ethereum Block 11129514, where the hacker walked away with around ~$33M exploiting Harvest Finance protocol.
+This is a POC of Harvest Finance hack that took place on Ethereum at block 11129514, where the hacker walked away with around ~$33M exploiting protocol.

 ### Pre-requisites